-A 37-year-old woman was driving the wrong way on I-275 and struck another car seriously injuring its driver.
-According to the Florida Highway Patrol, the wrong-way driver was driving a 2017 Subaru Forester north in the southbound lanes of I-275 near mile marker 26.5 around 3:15 a.m., Friday, March 22, 2019, when she struck a 2013 Buick Verano.
+A 37-year-old woman was driving the wrong way on I-275 and struck another car head-on seriously injuring its driver.
+According to the Florida Highway Patrol, the wrong-way driver was driving a 2017 Subaru Forester north in the southbound lanes of I-275 near mile marker 26.5.
+It was around 3:15 a.m., Friday, March 22, 2019, when she struck a 2013 Buick Verano.

 Right after the collision, the Subaru burst into flames, but the driver escaped in time.
-However, the driver of the Buick was taken to Bayfront Health St. Petersburg with serious bodily injury.
+However, they took the driver of the Buick to Bayfront Health, St. Petersburg with serious bodily injury.
 The Subaru driver was charged with DUI Causing Serious Bodily Injury.

 Head-On Collision Accidents

 When someone is involved in a head-on collision, they are at more risk of death and serious injury according to a report from the National Highway Traffic Safety Administration.
-The head-on collision account for only 2 percent of all accidents in a year, yet they account for 10 percent of all fatalities.
+The head-on collision accounts for only 2% of all accidents in a year.
+Yet, they account for 10 percent of all fatalities.
 They are also responsible for some of the most traumatic injuries of all crash types.

 Head-On Collision Injuries

-The reason a head-on collision is so dangerous is because the impact is comprised the speed and weight of both vehicles coming to a dead stop simultaneously.
-The occupants are thrown around the inside of the vehicle being thrust forward, backward and side to side.
+The reason a head-on collision is so dangerous is because the impact is comprised of the speed and weight of both vehicles coming to a dead stop simultaneously.
+This throws the occupants of the car around.
+Thrusting them forward, backward and side to side inside of the vehicle.

-Also, the vehicles are severely damaged in a head-on collision with the passenger compartments often crushed leaving little room for those inside.
+Also, head-on collisions severely damage the vehicles.
+Cushing the passenger compartments leaving little room for those inside.
 Because of these dynamics, there are injuries common to a head-on collision: